Motor Industry Staff Association

-The Motor Industry Staff Association (MISA) is a trade union representing workers in the motor industry in South Africa.
+The Motor Industry Staff Association (MISA) is a trade union representing workers in the automotive industry in South Africa.

+Founded in 1929, the organization is headquartered in Johannesburg.
+As of 2026, it represents a total of 79,000 members.

+History

-The union was founded on 22 September 1949 in Bloemfontein, to represent white collar workers.
+The union was founded under its former name, the Motor Industry Trade Union (MITU), in June 1929 in Bloemfontein, to represent white collar workers.
 For many years, it only admitted white workers.

+In December 1939, MITU merged with the Cape Motor Industry Employees' Union (established in 1933) to form the Motor Industry Employees' Union of South Africa (MIEU).
+By 1949, the organization had switched to the name of the Motor Industry Staff Association (MISA).